sahasatvik/termanim/README.md

 - `termanim.term`: The _TermScreen_ class gives an interface for drawing to the terminal screen, with coloured text.
 The _TermScreenRGB_ class allows the use of 24 bit RGB colour, with transparency effects.
 The _TermThings_ class conveniently creates and modifies drawable text and box objects.
-- `termanim.anim`: The _Animate_ class creates animation effects, which act on drawable objects and generate animation frames.
+- `termanim.anim`: The _Effects_ class creates animation effects, which act on drawable objects and generate animation frames.

 - `termanim.shm` : A demo animation of a block performing simple harmonic motion on the screen.
 Run `python3 -m termanim.shm`.